wagnar-woofbrok/ansible-valheim-server/README.md

 ## Usage

+There are two ways to use this project to setup a Valheim game server:

+### 1.a.
+Ansible only

+If you already have a VPS or remote machine setup with SSH access to deploy on, you can use these steps to deploy onto it via Ansible:

 1. Copy `.env.example` to `.env` and set the desired values within `.env` for your deploy
 2. Make the `ansible-playbook.sh` script executable
 ```